Welcome to my website!

 - “Asia After Viet Nam” by Richard Nixon (Sino-American rapprochement.)

-- “Attention Is All You Need” by Ashish Vaswani (Invented modern large language models.)
+- “Attention Is All You Need” by Google Brain (Invented modern artificial intelligence.)

 - “From a China Traveler” by David Rockefeller (Neoliberal honeymoon.)